Orthotics and insoles for plantar fasciitis: Do they help, and are they worth it?

 Gel heel cups are like gel pads, but they have a wall that surrounds your heel.
 Supposedly, this wall aims to cradle your heel and prevent it from slipping around in your shoe, which may improve foot function and reduce strain on your plantar fascia.

 They are often also prescribed for people who have been diagnosed as having a heel spur.
 A heel spur is a small bony projection that can form on the underside of your heel bone.
-It is usually caused by repetitive strain over a long period.

 When to use gel heel pads